Your Unconscious Mind

 18. WORKS ON THE PRINCIPLE OF LEAST EFFORT: The Unconscious Mind works on the principle of least effort.
 That is, it will do as little as it can get away with.
 This principle serves the Unconscious Mind in terms of energy conservation, but not however in terms of healing various symptoms.
 For example, if you are asking the Unconscious Mind to clear up and resolve certain symptoms, you must ask the Unconscious Mind when it will start and when it will finish the process, or you may find six months later the process is still incomplete.
 When asked, “Why?”
 The Unconscious Mind may simply say, ” Oh…I haven’t started yet.”

-19. TAKES EVERYTHING PERSONALLY: Have you heard that saying, “One finger’s pointing out away from you, but three are pointing back at you?”
-What this means is that the Unconscious Mind takes everything personally.
-The good news is, what you say like like about your friend, is you.
-And the bad news is, that what you say you dislike about your friend, is also you.
-What we are referring to is the basis of ”Perception is Projection.”
-What you see in your reality is who you are.
+19. TAKES EVERYTHING PERSONALLY: What we are referring to is the basis of ”Perception is Projection.”
+What you see in your reality is who you are The good news is, what you say like like about your friend, is you.
+And the bad news is, that what you say you dislike about your friend, is also you. .
 So it’s a really good idea to think the best about everybody you meet in your world.
 If you are a Coach or Therapist, a Teacher or a Manager for example, think the best about your clients or students — view them as being magnificent AND that they can and will change using Time Line Therapy®, and guess what????
 They will!
-Both George Estabrooks (1943) and Andre Weitzenhoffer (1957), said something very interesting.
-They both said that what the therapist (or indeed coach, teacher, or manager) does not believe to be true will not be actualized by the client.
-If you believe that the client (or student) can do anything, then they will.
+It was George Estabrooks (1943) and also Andre Weitzenhoffer (1957) who both said that what the therapist (or indeed coach, teacher, or manager) doesn't believe to be true will not be actualized by the client.
+So be careful because you can limit your clients or students with your own limiting beliefs.
 If you see your clients as magnificent they will be magnificent.
-The more good you see in your clients the more they will actualize that good.
-Of course, the more you do that, the more your own unconscious mind will feel good about you.
-It’s extremely important tolove, respect and honour the Unconscious Mind because you and your Unconscious Mind are going to be together for a long, long time!!!
-So it makes sense that you may as well get along together.
 Remember to believe in your own magnificence.

-20. CANNOT PROCESS A NEGATIVE: So be very clear that when you are instructing your Unconscious Mind you are telling it what to do, instead of what not to do because it doesn’t know the difference.
+20. YOUR UNCONSCIOUS MIND CANNOT & DOES NOT PROCESS NEGATIVES: So be very clear that when you are instructing your Unconscious Mind you are telling it what to do, instead of what not to do because it doesn’t know the difference.
 You see, you can’t think about what you don’t want to think about, without thinking about it!!!!
 Think about that!!?!

 Summary: